Dicklesworthstone/source_to_prompt_tui/README.md

 # Or with Bun directly (if you have Bun installed)
 bun install -g source2prompt-tui

-# Run in any project directory
+# Run in current directory
-cd your-project
 s2p

+# Run in a specific project directory
+s2p /path/to/my/project
 ```

 The installer automatically: